lopezjm2001/ESP8266-Wifi-D1R2-Meter-Pulse-Reader-/README.md

 3. Black wire - ground wire connects to (GND) between photosensor module and the ESP8266wifi D1R2.
 4. I used a white wire as an add on antenna.

+I bent the pins of the photo sensor so it faces down so that when placed directly above the meter red light it gets full red light.
-The photosensitive sensor module is stuck on to the meter using bluetack and more added to light sensor making sure the light sensor is fully covered so daylight cannot penetrate the bluetack.
+The photosensitive sensor module is stuck on to the meter using bluetack and more bluetack is added to light sensor making sure the light sensor is fully covered so daylight cannot penetrate the bluetack.
 Light sensor must be directly above red light of meter.

-I bent the light sensor pins so it faces down.
+Adjust the pot on the photosensitive light sensor module with a watch screwdriver until you see a red LED go on and off when the module sees the meter red light flash.
+Experiment until you get best results.

 Need to add ZIP files to Arduino program library for the sketch to work, from the two links below: